PennLINC/sMRI_ChronicPain/README.md

 * Title: Meta-Analysis of Structural Imaging Studies in Patients with Chronic Pain

 # CODE DOCUMENTATION
-The following describes all the steps that need to be performed for replication including set up, statistical main and subanalyses as well figure generation and result interpretation.
+The following describes all the steps that need to be performed for replication including set up, statistical main, feature-specific analyses and sensitivity analyses as well figure generation and result interpretation.

 ## 1. Setup
 The following software  is needed for the analyses: